The Guide to Performance and Longevity

 - Freeze plugs and core plug leaks

-1 The OEM air separator tank is plastic and known to fail.
+The OEM air separator tank is plastic and known to fail.
 They either split on the glued seam or the neck deforms from the pressure caps spring tension and heat cycles.
-If the tank splits it can cause unexpected coolant loss and overheating the engine, this can also result in engine damage.
+If the tank splits it can cause rapid coolant loss and overheating of the engine.
+This almost always results in engine damage.
 A deformed neck reduces holding pressure allowing coolant to escape and if unnoticed can also result in overheating.
 Pettit’s aluminum air separator tank upgrade is a direct replacement for the stock part and is far superior to the original plastic unit.
-The all aluminum- construction and added capacity not only makes it stronger but more effective as well.
+The all aluminum construction and added capacity not only makes it stronger but more effective as well.
 In an emergency the lever vent cap allows you to safely depressurize the system for repairs or inspection.
-Add some needed integrity to your cooling system, simple to install in 30 minutes or less and always in stock.
+Our AST is highly recommended for every RX-7 to prevent overheating.

-Aluminum AST, most RX7 FD’s on the road today already have our aluminum upgrade unit.
+Most RX7 FD’s on the road today already have our aluminum upgrade unit.
 Many owners have never seen an original and ordered ours before realizing their car already had one.
-The original plastic unit is black, with age it could appear as drab olive green, the top is square, the mini cap is the same size as the engines.
-Our original AST’s are round, usually silver or black with a large cap & usually a red vent lever.
+The original plastic unit is black, with age it could appear as drab olive green.
+The top is square and the cap is the same size as the engines.
+Our original AST’s are round, usually silver or black with a large cap and usually a red vent lever.

-Recovery Cycle, In warm climates it can take 8 to 12 hours to complete the cycle, best time to check is first thing in the morning before starting the engine, when you remove either the engine or AST cap, both should be full right to the top and the recovery reservoir’s dipstick should be up to the full cold line.
-If the system needs some coolant and the recovery reservoir is full that typically means the cycle is only half working, it's discharging the coolant when hot, but it's not recovering it during cool-down.
+In warm climates it can take 8 to 12 hours to complete the cycle, best time to check is first thing in the morning before starting the engine, when you remove either the radiator or AST cap, both should be full right to the top and the recovery reservoir’s dipstick should be up to the full cold line.
+If the system needs some coolant and the recovery reservoir is full that typically means the cycle is only half working, it's discharging the coolant when hot, but it's not recovering it during cool down.
 That is the most common issue and typically means the AST cap is not sealing properly.
-Check the AST and it’s caps upper and lower sealing surfaces both must seal up 100% if there's any trash or debris on it that could cause it not to recover.
-The best way to figure this out is to make sure the engine and AST are full and check/note the level in the recovery reservoir, then when you return hot, the level in the recovery reservoir should be higher, the next day it should be lower and the engine and AST should be full.
-If it is still high the AST is probably low, until it's working properly it's a good idea to check it each time before driving, then you can observe the level in the recovery reservoir and know that it's working right.
-The caps can fail as well.
+Check the AST and it’s caps upper and lower sealing surfaces, both must seal perfectly.
+If there's any trash or debris on the seals it could cause it not to recover.
+The best way to figure this out is to make sure the engine and AST are full and check/note the level in the recovery reservoir, then after getting the car hot, the level in the recovery reservoir should be higher.
+The next day it should be lower and the engine and AST should be full.
+If it is still high, the AST is probably low, until it's working properly it's a good idea to check it each time before driving.
+That way you can observe the level in the recovery reservoir and know that it's working right.
+The caps can fail as well, so that's something to mindful of.
 Also, since the recovery reservoir is open to the atmosphere the coolant will evaporate and need to be topped off from time to time.

-3 The RX 7 FD Radiator is a quality part, but few are still in use due to the plastic tanks failing.
-Leaks are usually from the tank to core seal; any time overheating occurs it shortens the radiators life.
-They can be repaired, but an all aluminum unit is a better choice.
+The RX-7 FD OEM radiator is a quality part, but few are still in use due to the plastic tanks failing.
+After some time they usually leak from the tank to core seal.
+Any time overheating occurs, it shortens the radiators life.
+You should replace the radiator every 5 years or so, preferably with an all aluminum unit.

-4 Hose leaks typically occur next to the clamp, pressure swells the hose against the clamps edge and it weakens eventually failing.
-Cutting back a little hose and re-clamping will usually buy some time and avoid a major leak.
-Our HD Silicone Radiator Hose Kits are rated for 65 psi, 5 times more than normal system pressure.
+Hose leaks typically occur next to the clamp, pressure swells the hose against the clamps edge and it weakens eventually failing.
+Cutting back the hose a little and re-clamping will usually buy some time and avoid a major leak.
+Our HD silicone radiator hose kits are a much more solid option for upgrading all the old OEM hoses.

-6 Water pump leaks are less common due to better pumps and often leak when the system is cold and depressurized.
+Water pump leaks are less common due to better pumps and but can often leak usually when the system is cold and depressurized.

-7 Core or freeze plug leaks are only common on engines with a neglected and rusty cooling systems.
+Core or freeze plug leaks are only common on engines with neglected and rusty cooling systems.

-The oil sending unit is below the oil filter and approx 5 x larger than the 1/8" npt nipple that attaches it to the block, thus a nice moment is created, then harmonic frequencies through the RPM ranges and pulsations from the oil pressure regulator perhaps cause the wire connector to loosen grip on the terminal, usually a little squeeze on the connector to tighten it up helps.
+The oil pressure sending unit is below the oil filter and often the wiring is loose.
+The harmonic frequencies through the RPM ranges and pulsations from the oil pressure perhaps cause the wire connector to loosen grip on the terminal, usually a little squeeze on the connector to tighten it up helps.

 The oem filter box is well known to fail allowing dust, dirt & foreign matter to bypass the filter blasting the turbo compressor wheel with unfiltered air at the speed of sound.
 Another issue with the factory airbox is the air comes in from the intercooler air duct, so under moderate to hard acceleration the engine takes most or all of the air which prevents the intercooler from working.
-The first product we designed for the RX-7 back in 1993 was our Trak Pro Cold Air Induction System, it received its air from the front nose opening which instantly more than doubled the efficiency of the stock intercooler.
+The first product we designed for the RX-7 back in 1993 was our cold air induction system, it receives it's air from the front nose opening which improves the efficiency of the stock intercooler significantly.

 In 1999 Mazda also corrected the problem by feeding the airbox from a passage behind the front license plate on the new nose design.

-Install spark plugs Due to the rotary’s high combustion temperature, the spark plugs must be properly tightened for the most effective heat dissipation.
-Check your old plugs for flattened crush washers.
-Install the plugs, neatly route the wires and connect as shown.
-When connecting plug wires to the plugs, the boot will slide until metal to metal engagement is felt.
-If the boot resists sliding, spit helps.
-If loose plugs or other issues are found don't worry, what's more important is getting it right this time.
+The spark plugs must be properly tightened for the most effective heat dissipation.
+You can check your old plugs for flattened crush washers to see if they were properly installed.
+When installing the plugs, it's imperative to route the spark plug wires appropriately.
+When connecting plug wires to the plugs, the boot will slide until a snap is felt.
+If the boot resists sliding, spit helps lubricate things up.

-The coil harness should be routed along the base of the coil mount exiting in front of the oil fill tube and over the top of the oil feed tube, then tie wrapped to the oil fill tube in position between the front trail and lead plug wires.
+The coil harness should be routed along the base of the coil mount exiting in front of the oil fill tube and over the top of the oil feed tube.
+Then you can tie wrap to the oil fill tube in position between the front trail and lead plug wires.
 On old coil harnesses eliminate the ground wire.

-Unspoken secrets the auto industry hopes you will never know!
 The following information relates to turbocharger failure prevention and the general acceptance that turbo failures are normal and expected..
 It is common to hear I always start my car and let it run for 15 minutes before driving.
 Then let it run for 10 or 12 minutes to cool the turbos when I'm done.
-In just 1 year of daily that can add up to an extra 150 hours of use, wear and tear, unnecessary fuel consumption and as a result, the polluting emissions.
+In just 1 year of daily that can add up to an extra 150 hours of use, wear and tear, unnecessary fuel consumption and as a result, more emissions.

-That’s three strikes in my book, there has to be a better way.
-Letting engines idle to warm up dates back to the early days of automobiles and trucks, back then you had to warm them a bit just to make them go and they were so slow you didn't really need to warm the rest of the drivetrain.
-It's one of those handed down things my dad's dad and his dad's dad and uncle and brother that's how they did it and that's how we do it, we don't question it.
+Letting engines idle to warm up dates back to the early days of automobiles and trucks, back then you had to warm them just so they would run properly.
+It's one of those handed down things my dad's dad did and that's just how we do it, we don't question it.